Frenzarectah/-javascript-api-skyWeather/README.md

 # GoogleTail

-A Google page Replica made with #tailwindcss
+A Google page Replica made to practice with #tailwindcss :>